meshula/meshula.github.com/site/astro-site/src/content/papers/syntelligence90.md

 Currently under development, Level 2 adds a higher order "association-experience" module which is analogous to the cerebellum and cortex of vertebrate nervous systems, see Figure 8.
 The association module introduces meta-meta-reflexes implemented in a regularized neural network architecture, examples of which abound in the literature.
 The meta-meta-reflexes incorporate memory of internal and external states, awareness of duration, and awareness of the activity of the meta-reflexes.
 The meta-meta-reflexes are able to exhibit behaviours such as boredom if some meta-reflex is active for a long time, and impatience if a desired goal is not forthcoming.

 A problem which has long stymied neural network research is the incorporation of temporal behaviour.
 Intelligent systems architected as described in this paper provide a temporal and physical context for neural networks in which temporal behaviour is a natural and implicit mode of operation.
 It is my contention that temporal and physical context coupled with the Architectures as introduced here will yield systems well able to cope with their environments.
 Furthermore, the association-experience level of Level 2 is where adaptive, intelligent behaviour will arise.

+The architectural lineage from the Syntellipet to Level 2 represents a shift from building machines that calculate to building systems that exist.
+By anchoring intelligence in the reciprocity of distributed control, we move beyond the Complexity Trap and toward a future where our 'synthetic' companions possess a recognizable, if simulated, spark of life.

 ## Bibliography